9 Football Accumulator Near Misses: So Close to Big Wins!

 6. £17,000 lost by a computer error

-The worst part about Dougie Watson’s accumulator loss is that it wasn’t entirely his own fault.
+The worst part about Dougie Watson’s accumulator loss is that it wasn’t all his fault.

-The 40-year-old better had gone into a William Hill store to place a 13-hold accumulator on a number of matches set to kick off at 1:30pm.
+The 40-year-old better had gone into a William Hill store to place a 13-hold accumulator on several matches set to kick off at 1:30 pm.

 According to the cashier, the game would be scratched off of the betting slip and the rest of his bets would go through as normal.

-Despite arguing with the shop’s manager to try and save his unfortunate loss, the high street chain refused to accept their error, insisting that the machine hadn’t malfunctioned.
+Despite arguing with the shop’s manager to save his unfortunate loss, the high street chain refused to accept their error, insisting that the machine hadn’t malfunctioned.

 “He asked for a copy of the betting slip to be emailed to him by the shop,” Watson said.
 “It clearly states the time is 13:30:03, but he quickly said he wasn’t paying out because the machine was correct to accept the bet.”